-We can only agree, but repeat the question we have asked above, which has to do with what kinds of experience, in what circumstances.
-Furthermore, and in the context of the halfway house we are studying, what kind of representations of experience should we accept?
-At its most simple and brutal, this argument indicates that we really do not need the social model to tell us that getting a wheelchair up steps is difficult.
-However, and this is not to critique the social model for stating the obvious, we want to ask precisely what design implications flow from the research findings of the model.
-It is an attempt to tie the research into its objectives and its claims.
-It is not, per se, a critique of the social model for failing to produce 'gadgets' for as Vasey (1992) argues: 'The social model is not about showing that every dysfunction in our bodies can be compensated for by a gadget, or good design, so that everybody can work an 8-hour day and play badminton in the evenings' (Vasey, 1992, p.
-44).
+At its most simple and brutal this argument points out that we really don't need the social model to tell us that getting a wheelchair up steps is difficult.
+However - this is not to critique the social model for stating the obvious - but to ask precisely what design implications flow from the research findings of the model.
+It is an attempt to tie the research in to its objectives and its claims.
+It may well be that the social model makes no great claims for influencing design - though some of its adherents clearly do (Thomas 1982).
+Nor is it a critique of the social model for failing to produce 'gadgets' for as Vasey (1992) argues: "The social model is not about showing that every dysfunction in our bodies can be compensated for by a gadget, or good design, so that everybody can work an 8-hour day and play badminton in the evenings " (Vasey 1992: 44).
 The problem of design rests not on theoretical notions of how we define disability, but on ensuring the needs of the person are translated into appropriate design that should be empowering to the user.
 As Gitlin (1995) suggests technology can present dramatic compromises in social activities, role definition, and identity.
 Consequently, the challenge is to provide support for individuals, rather than create new, technological, forms of dependence.
-This sensitivity towards the social implications of any technological intervention is itself informed by detailed investigation into the everyday life of those for whom the technology is intended.
-As Corker suggests disability is polysemic; 'ambiguous and unstable in meaning-as well as a mixture of 'truth' and 'fiction' that depends on who says what, to whom, when and where.
-(Corker, 1999, p.
-3).
-The Social Model fails to see the ambiguities and rhythms with which a person relates to their environment and the attendant choices concerning what to look for in the social setting that are central to appropriate design.
+Embodying a philosophy of care into design requires an ethical awareness and sensitivity towards the social implications of any technological intervention.
+This sensitivity is itself informed by detailed investigation into the everyday life of those for whom the technology is intended.
+As Corker suggests disability is polysemic; "ambiguous and unstable in meaning-as well as a mixture of 'truth' and 'fiction' that depends on who says what, to whom, when and where.
+(Corker, 1999: 3) This raises an important research issue, that meaning is contextual.
+The Social Model fails to see these ambiguities and rhythms with which a person relates to their environment and their social setting that are central to appropriate design.